Svend Brinkmann

 Svend Brinkmann is a Danish Professor of Psychology in the Department of Communication and Psychology at Aalborg University, Denmark.
 He serves as a co-director of the Center for Qualitative Studies.
-His research is particularly concerned with philosophical, moral, and methodological issues in psychology and other human and social sciences.
-In recent years, Svend Brinkmann has been studying the impact of psychiatric diagnoses on individuals and society.
+His research primarily involves philosophical, moral, and methodological issues in psychology and other human and social sciences.
+In recent years, Brinkmann has been studying the impact of psychiatric diagnoses on individuals and society.

 Education

 Svend Brinkmann received his BA in philosophy in 1999 from Aarhus University.
 In 2000, he received his BSc in psychology.
 In 2002, Svend Brinkmann graduated as an MSc in psychology, and in 2006 he was awarded a PhD degree in psychology from Aarhus University.

 Books

 Svend Brinkmann has been author or co-author on several books, many of which have been translated into English.
 A list of his books is presented below: